-In the protocol (step 4.8), a solution of liposomes and channel-reconstituted liposomes (1 &#181;L) is loaded from the tip of the pipette (steps 4.9 and 4.10), and the rest of the pipette contains the previously filled electrolyte solution.
+In the protocol (step 4.8), a solution of liposomes and channel-reconstituted liposomes (1 μL) is loaded from the tip of the pipette (steps 4.9 and 4.10), and the rest of the pipette contains the previously filled electrolyte solution.
 This is merely for conserving materials, such as lipids and channel molecules.
 Consequently, the liposomes diffuse gradually toward the upper pipette solution, and after a while, the lipid concentration at the tip of the pipette becomes insufficient to form lipid monolayers.
 In this case, fresh liposome solution should be aspirated from the tip (step 4.8).
 This temporal concentration change can be circumvented when the whole pipette is filled with the solution containing lipids and channel molecules, whereas liposomes gradually settle down into the bubbles.
 In this case, bubbles are renewed.

 Electrophysiologically, the CBB size is larger than that of the patch clamp, thus yielding a larger membrane capacitance.
-However, the series resistance (the electrical resistance in a series of membrane resistance) is much lower (~100 k&#937;) than that for the patch clamp (pipette resistance &gt; 1 M&#937;), which accelerates the speed of the voltage clamp and attenuates the background noise and series resistance errors in the voltage-clamped membrane potentials66–68.
+However, the series resistance (the electrical resistance in a series of membrane resistance) is much lower (~100 kΩ) than that for the patch clamp (pipette resistance >1 MΩ), which accelerates the speed of the voltage clamp and attenuates the background noise and series resistance errors in the voltage-clamped membrane potentials66–68.
 The background noise is a function of the membrane capacitance and the series resistance, where a low series resistance complements a high membrane capacitance, resulting in low background noise9.

 As a rule of lipid bilayer experiments, detergents should not be used to wash glassware.
 Even a trace amount of detergent perturbs the integrity of the bilayer.
 Organic solvents such as chloroform/methanol and ethanol should be used for such cleaning purposes instead.